TMmichi/dualarm_manipulator/README.md

 roslaunch jaco_controller jaco_controller.launch
 ```

-jaco_controller.launch includes most of the parameters required from the moveit! package with control parameters and launches the visualization node with RVIZ.
+`jaco_controller.launch` includes most of the parameters required from the moveit! package with control parameters and launches the visualization node with RVIZ.

 It also launches the ROS node with C++ script `jaco_controller.cpp` in folder `jaco_controller/src` which initializes the actionlib client side which communicates with the v-rep api server side.

-Jaco
+By using Moveit! package, user does not have to consider action/state synchronization between the machine in the simulation and the controller node.
+Providing target gripper pose to the plan() method and calling move() within the move_group instance will publish rostopic type of `/name_of_the_remapped_machine/joint_trajectory/goal` from actionlib client side to the server side and wait till all of the goal joinst states in `joint_trajectory/goal` to be finished in simulation.